yzy1996/Artificial-Intelligence/1-Machine-Learning/1-Generative-Models/2D Representation & Reconstruction/1-GANs/2-Applicational-GAN/README.md

-The gan landscape: Losses, architectures, regularization, and normalization
+The GAN landscape: Losses, architectures, regularization, and normalization

-Are GANs created equal? a large-scale study
+Are GANs created equal?
+A large-scale study

 Large scale GAN training for high fidelity natural image synthesis